noahehall/multicloud/providers/aws/services/database/neptune.md

   - A property can be represented by storing the element identifier in the S position, the property key in the P position, and the property value in the O position
 - A set of quad statements with shared resource identifiers creates a graph.

+#### Graph implementations

+- each model has its own query language
+- property vs RDF
+  - property: your workload requires applying computations over edge attributes in the course of a graph traversal, or model bi-directional relationships
+    - no schema and no predefined vocabularies for property names and labels; you must create and enforce constraints around naming of labels and such
+    - support edge properties, making it easy to associate edge attributes with the edge definition
+    - allows you to create multiple disconnected subgraphs within the same dataset, but has no equivalent to named graphs that allows you to identify and address individual subgraphs.
+  - RDF: you need to differentiate between and manage multiple subgraphs in your dataset
+    - has predefined schema vocabularies with well-understood data modelling semantics for specifying class and property schema elements
+    - predefined domain-specific vocabularies such as vCard, FOAF, Dublin Core and SKOS for describing resources in different domains
+    - designed to make it easy to share and publish data with fixed, well-understood semantics.
+      - To qualify an edge in RDF with additional data, you must use intermediate nodes or blank nodes
+    - supports the concept of named graphs, allowing you to group a set of RDF statements and identify them with a URI

+##### Property Graph

+- Apache tinkerpop's gremlin traversal language
+  - check the neptune property graph file
+- neo4j's opencypher
+  - it has a file too

+##### Resource Description Framework (RDF)

+- w3c's SPARQL query language

 ### Performance

 - directly related to how much of the graph a query must touch